 My favorite tips for substitutions and customizations.

-The only non-dairy milk that I avoid using when making a hot pumpkin spice latte is oat milk.
-In my experience, while simmering or boiling, the oat milk gets sticky.
+Oat milk is the only non-dairy milk I avoid when making a hot pumpkin spice latte.
+In my experience, the oat milk gets sticky while simmering or boiling.

-This is normal because oats have a natural property that makes their insoluble fiber become a little slimy.
-That same property does wonders in our bodies, making it a wonderful food.
+This is normal because oats have a natural property that makes their insoluble fiber slightly slim.
+That property does wonders in our bodies, making it a wonderful food.

-This recipe calls for non-dairy milk instead of regular whole milk or skim milk because there is no saturated fat in it except for coconut milk, and we like to keep things vegan.
+This recipe calls for non-dairy milk instead of regular whole milk or skim milk because there is no saturated fat except coconut milk, and we like to keep things vegan.

 You can also use a milk frother to make your homemade version more interesting.

 I recommend steaming it for this pumpkin spice latte recipe, as it doesn't absorb any extra water content and is super quick.

 Pumpkin Pie Spice

 Another easy one.
 Yes, pumpkin spice is easy to get, but homemade is much more fun.
 To make a pumpkin spice, you just need to mix together in a mason jar four ground and easy-to-find ingredients: cinnamon, ginger, nutmeg, and cloves.
 See our quick pumpkin spice recipe, for proportions.

 As a cherry on top, I am sure you will want to make your own pumpkin pie after making you make pumpkin spice.
 Believe me, it is super easy!